DataTalksClub/datatalksclub.github.io/_posts/2020-12-23-slack-communities.md

 ## 4. DataWithDanny

 This community is founded by [Danny Ma](https://www.linkedin.com/in/datawithdanny/){:target="_blank"}, a well-known data science expert.
-You can talk about any data-related topic, and, most importantly, ask Danny any questions in the `#ask-danny` channel.
+You can talk about any data-related topic, and, most importantly, ask Danny any question in the `#ask-danny` channel.

 Instructions for joining: [datawithdanny.com](https://datawithdanny.com/){:target="_blank"}.